-There are 5 stages most coeliac or gluten intolerant people I know (including myself) went through at the beginning of this crazy journey and, for those of you who are still undiagnosed, or perhaps newly diagnosed, I want to share those stages with you.
-It will prepare you for what is to come…or if you are already experiencing it, then it will reassure you that you are not alone.
+There are 5 stages most coeliac or gluten intolerant people I know (including myself) went through at the beginning of this journey.
+For those of you who are still undiagnosed, or perhaps newly diagnosed, I want to share those stages with you.
+It’ll prepare you for what is yet to come…or if you’re already experiencing it, this will reassure you that you’re not alone.

 Before getting diagnosed with coeliac disease or gluten intolerance it’s totally normal to feel incredibly frustrated.
-You think you’ve found a link between every time you eat pasta and every time your stomach balloons, but you’re not certain that it’s actually connected.
-This undoubtedly causes a huge amount of frustration because you need to wait for a doctor to confirm your coeliac disease or gluten intolerance…or pay out for a DIY gluten test (which usually cost a small fortune).
+You think you’ve found a link between eating pasta and your stomach bloating, but you’re not certain it’s actually connected.
+This undoubtedly causes a huge amount of frustration because you need to wait for a doctor to confirm what’s causing the issue…or pay out for a DIY intolerance test (which usually costs a small fortune).

-This may sound crazy, but once your doctor accepts that you might have an intolerance to gluten and starts testing you for it, you actually feel a sense of excitement!
-Yes, it’s slightly crazy…but it’s true.
-The anticipation of hopefully finally getting proof that your body is not reacting well to a certain food is amazing because it will (at long last) mean that you’ll know exactly what you’re reacting to…so you will know what to cut out of your diet!
-It seems like the test results take ages to come back too!
+This may sound crazy, but once your doctor accepts you might have a food intolerance and starts testing you for it, you’ll actually feel a sense of excitement!
+The thought of finally finding out exactly what you’ve been reacting to (at long last) feels incredible.
+It means you’ll finally know what to cut out of your diet!

-For anyone who doesn’t have a food intolerance you’ll probably be reading this thinking I sound absurd getting such happiness and relief from being told that I have to cut something out of my diet…but for those of you who have struggled with any allergies/intolerances you will know that you’re just pleased to finally know exactly what has been causing the problem!
+For anyone who doesn’t have a food intolerance you’re probably thinking I sound absurd getting happiness and relief from being told I have to cut something out of my diet.
+But for those of you who have struggled with any allergies/intolerances you’ll know exactly what I’m talking about!

-Once you’ve been told to avoid gluten, you’ll pretty quickly find that you feel a little lost every time you go food shopping.
-This is totally normal; I had no idea what I was able to eat and I also assumed that every food product would clearly label gluten…warning…that doesn’t always happen!
+Once you’ve been told to avoid gluten, you’ll probably feel a little lost every time you go food shopping.
+This is totally normal – I had no idea what I was able to eat at first and I hated having to read the ingredients list on every single thing I bought.

 It can be quite scary walking through a supermarket looking at things and wondering if you can eat them or not.
-I felt completely alone when I first went gluten-free because I had no idea what to do; what ingredients to look for, whether any gluten-free foods would taste nice (and let’s be honest…some of them don’t).
-But after a few weeks you will settle in to the lifestyle and figure out your regular items for your shopping basket.
+I felt completely alone when I first went gluten-free because I had no idea what to do; what ingredients to look for, whether any free from foods would actually taste nice (and let’s be honest…some of them don’t).
+But after a few weeks you’ll settle in to the lifestyle and figure out your regular items for your shopping basket.

 If you’re freaking out, take a look at my list of 10 things you need to do when you go gluten-free.

-Once you’re at the stage where you know what foods are safe and you have a bit of a routine going when you go food shopping, you’ll actually feel very content.
+Once you’re at the stage where you know what foods are safe and you have a bit of a food shop routine going, you’ll actually feel content.
 It’s lovely knowing that you have it all under control…and what’s even better is the way your gut will feel!
-It’s so good to get rid of that awful groggy sensation associated with gluten…well, at least until you accidentally get glutened!
+It’s so good to get rid of that awful groggy sensation of digestive discomfort…well, at least until you accidentally get glutened!